realworldocaml/book/en/compiler-output-formats.md

 ```

 Now run the compiler with the `-i` flag to infer the types for the compilation
 unit.
-This runs the type checker but doesn't compile it any further after
+This runs the type checker but doesn't compile the code any further after
 displaying the interface to the standard output.

 ```console